 Effective Date: 09/22/2020

+2515F-01 PURPOSE

-reactor construction be in the vicinity of preexisting operating unit(s) Inspectors (RIs) assigned to operating unit(s) should be aware of construction activities which may affect the operating unit(s)’ safety systems.
+New reactor construction activities may be in the vicinity of preexisting operating unit(s).
+Resident Inspectors (RIs) assigned to operating unit(s) should be aware of construction activities which may affect the operating unit(s)’ safety systems.
 This appendix provides guidance to operating unit(s) RIs on construction activities that they should be aware of when they conduct their plant status activities.
 The appendix focuses on the aspects of reactor construction activities regulated under Title 10 of the Code of Federal Regulations (10 CFR) Part 50, “Domestic Licensing of Production and Utilization Facilities,” and 10 CFR Part 52, “Licenses, Certifications, and Approvals for Nuclear Power Plants,” and the supplemental guidance in Appendix D, “Plant Status,” to Inspection Manual Chapter (IMC) 2515, “Light-Water Reactor Inspection Program - Operations Phase.”

 The impact of construction activities on operating units will depend on multiple factors such as; distance from the operating unit(s) to the construction site; and the number of shared structures, systems, and components (SSCs) between operating unit(s) and units under construction.
-The guidance in this appendix is intended to be generic in nature and aid the RIs during their plant tours and control room walkdowns.
+The guidance in this appendix is intended to be generic in nature and to supplement guidance in Appendix D of IMC 2515 in order to aid the RIs during their plant tours and control room walkdowns.

+2515F-02 OBJECTIVES

+To be aware of construction activities which may affect the operating unit(s)’ safety systems

+2515F-03 APPLICABILITY

+See Section 2515-03 of IMC 2515, “Light-Water Reactor Inspection Program – Operations Phase.”

+2515D-04 DEFINITIONS

+None.

+2515F-05 RESPONSIBILITIES AND AUTHORITIES

+See Section 2515-05 of IMC 2515, “Light-Water Reactor Inspection Program – Operations Phase.”

+2515F-06 REQUIREMENTS

+See Section 2515-11 of IMC 2515, “Light-Water Reactor Inspection Program – Operations Phase.”

+2515F-07 GUIDANCE

-Evaluation of Construction Impact On Operating Units and Plant Tours
+07.01 Evaluation of Construction Impact On Operating Units and Plant Tours

 a.
 Construction activities for a nuclear power plant may not commence without a construction permit, limited work authorization, or combined license.
 Activities that are construction are defined by 10 CFR 50.10(a).
 Activities include: